 ROY FULLER.
 Poems.
 The Fortune Press, London [1940].
 First edition – this copy inscribed by the author at the head of the front free endpaper and dated the year of publication.
 8vo.
 39pp.
 Boards lightly marked in places where adhesive from the dust wrapper protector has become adhered.
 A light scattering of fox spotting to endpapers and half-title.
 Several leaves uncut.
 A very good copy in dust wrapper, a little tanned at spine panel with several tiny slivers of loss to spine ends and corner tips.
 Twenty-nine poems, the author’s first book. £125

 DAVID GASCOYNE.
 A Vagrant and Other Poems.
 With a dust wrapper design by Keith Vaughan.
 John Lehmann Ltd., London 1950.
 First edition.
+A presentation copy, fondly inscribed by the author to his friend the eccentric poet Audrey Beecham.
 Slim 8vo.
 62pp.
 Errata slip tipped between pp.12-13, as issued.
-Top edge spotted and with some light partial browning to the free endpapers, and a touch of light spotting to the upper margins of occasional text leaves.
-A very good copy in price-clipped dust wrapper designed by Keith Vaughan, with a little lightly spotting to the predominantly white rear panel and a narrow strip of toning.
-Thirty poems. £25
+Several small squares of tape residue marking to the free endpapers, off-set to the adjacent leaf.
+A very good copy in dust wrapper designed by Keith Vaughan, with just a trace of dust soiling to the rear panel and a tiny hint of wear to the spine ends and to several corner tips.
+Thirty poems. £95

 W.S.GRAHAM.
 The White Threshold.
 Poems.
 Faber, London 1949.
 First edition of the author’s uncommon fourth collection of verse.
 Slim 8vo.
 70pp.
 Top edge very lightly dust marked and with a small area of spotting to the front pastedown and endpaper.
 Very good indeed in dust wrapper, a little darkened to several edges and with a touch of spotting to the rear panel and a centimetre or so of loss to the head of the spine panel and one or two other tiny fractions of loss to extremities.
 Publisher’s compliments slip laid-in stating “With Compliments of the author” (the first two words printed, the final three typed).
 Thirty-one poems.
 1,200 copies were printed. £200